Introduction

 2. What if my icing becomes too thick?

-Gently rewarm with 1 tsp cream, stirring constantly until spreadable.
+Gently rewarm with 1 teaspoon cream, stirring constantly until spreadable.

 3. Can I use dark corn syrup instead of molasses?

-Yes, but reduce to 2 tbsp as it’s sweeter than molasses.
+Yes, but reduce to 2 tablespoon as it's sweeter than molasses.

 4. How should I store leftovers?